What is UML, the Unified Modeling Language?

 Use Case Diagram

 The first diagram you create when working with UML is a Use Case Diagram.
-In this diagram, you identify the stakeholders or users that will make use of the software application and also what they primarily want or need to use the software application for.
+In this diagram, you identify the stakeholders or users that will use the software application and also what they primarily want or need to use it for.

 Class Diagram